 But unlike other forms of discovery, a request for admissions cannot be so easily ignored.
 When you neither admit nor deny the statements, nor object to the request, they are automatically admitted.
 If you fail to deny a statement like this — “Please admit you took a loan from the bank and failed to pay it back” — you’ve killed your defense to the bank’s claim.

-It’s one of those procedural tricks lawyers love to use against pro se’ers on the other side.
+It’s one of those procedural tricks lawyers love to use against pro se’s they’ve dragged into court.
 When you fail to respond in 45 days, the lawyer goes in for the kill with a summary judgment motion that quotes your unintentionally admitted admissions.

 I’ve fallen for this myself.
 The judge in my case was largely unsympathetic when I complained about being tricked.
 After all, the rules of civil procedure for every state have been online for years.
 Of course, you’d have to know to look for this little tidbit, or read the whole code.